 Michael Palmer, artistic director and conductor

-BFM Co-founder and conductor Michael Palmer has held the post of artistic director and conductor of the Festival since 1993.
+BFM Co-founder and conductor Michael Palmer has held the post of artistic director and conductor of the Festival since 1993; 2022 will be his final season as Artistic Director, after which he will become its Conductor Laureate.
 Under his leadership, the Festival has become internationally recognized, and live recordings from its annual concerts have been heard across the United States on National Public Radio, featuring some of the world’s finest orchestral musicians and major guest artists.

 Palmer’s professional career began at age 21, when he was invited by Robert Shaw to become assistant conductor of the Atlanta Symphony Orchestra, where he was soon promoted to associate conductor.